blockpool-io/Seed-IP-Update-script/auto-restart/README.md

 Be sure to add a linebreak at the end of this file.

-Replace the example path above with the real location of the backup script.
+Replace the example path above with the real location of the restart script.

 Save the file and exit the editor.
 Do `crontab -l` to verify that the new line is now in your crontab.